Adversary Lower Bounds for the Collision and the Set Equality Problems: Construction of the Adversary Matrix

 \subsection{Successful Construction}

-Our aim is to get rid of the $2^{k/2}$ factor in~\rf(eqn:exponentialNorm) while preserving an analogue of~\rf(eqn:firstCancellation).
-The operator $W_{\qp, k}$ is symmetric with respect to $\S_\qp$, hence, it can be subdivided into parts corresponding to different representations of $\S_\qp$.
-We define the operator $\bar W_{\qp,k}$ by taking the part corresponding to representations with many boxes below the first row.
-One can show that $W_{\cp, k}$ uses representations whose Young diagram has from $2n$ to $2n-k$ boxes in the first row.
-Similarly, $W_{\se, k}$ uses representations such that the sum of the number of boxes in the first rows of the two Young diagrams defining the representation is between $2n$ and $2n-k$.
+Our aim is to get rid of the $2^{k/2}$ factor in~\rfO(eqn:exponentialNorm) while preserving an analogue of~\rfO(eqn:firstCancellation).
+Recall that $W^\mu_k = W^\mu_k \Pi^{(2n)}_k$.
+As we will show in \rf{cor:Hm}, for $m$ a positive integer, $\cH^{(m)}_k$, as an $\bS_m$-module, uses irreps whose Young diagrams have at most $k$ boxes below the first row.
+Let us define $\bar\cH^{(m)}_k$ as the subspace of $\cH^{(m)}_k$ spanned by the irreps of $\bS_m$ having \emph{exactly} $k$ boxes below the first row, i.e., of the form $(m-k,\lambda)$ with $\lambda\vdash k$.
+We restrict each $W^\mu_k$ to this subspace, or, more precisely, we define